OpsLevel Logo

 Cortex: Long Implementation Timelines

 Organizations looking to implement Cortex often face a long and complex setup process.
-Full deployments can take six months or longer, with significant engineering resources required to configure the service catalog, set up integrations, and establish scorecards.
+Full deployments can take six months or longer, with significant engineering resources required to configure the catalog, set up integrations, and establish scorecards.
 This lengthy timeline can delay time to value, particularly for teams that need to improve visibility and enforce standards quickly.

 OpsLevel: Up and Running in Weeks